samuel-bohman/my-personal-website/content/post/2017-12-20-install-turicreate-with-gpu-support.md

 export CUDA_HOME=/usr/local/cuda
 ```

 Save and close it.
 Now CUDA and cuDNN are installed and ready to go.
-If this post was helpful to you, please comment below!